hikusukih/NBA-Machine-Learning-Sports-Betting/README.md

 - Move the data to the Spreadsheet and figure out the betting strategy
 - Bet!
 ### Strategy
-- Bet 10% of bankroll in a given day
+- Bet x% of bankroll in a given day (X<100) - the max you're comfortable completely losing
+- Old:
   - bet games with 70+% probability
   - Apportion based on relative confidence
--
+- New:
+  - bet based on Kelly Criterion
+    - if the total suggested bankroll percentage sums to less than 100, use the suggested percentage
+    - Otherwise, weight the suggested percentages against one another to not exceed the max bankroll
 - Any 0 KC gets the same rank as the lowest value (so i always bet every one)

+# Open Terminals
+- **RunModel**
+  - $ python main.py -xgb -odds=fanduel
+    - `-t` for "tomorrow"
+  - $ python -m Get_Data; python -m Get_Odds_Data; python -m Create_Games
+- **Hyperparam Search**
+  - cd src/Train-Models ; python Hyperparam_XGBoost_ML.py ;
+- **JupyterLab**
+  - py -m jupyterlab